Skip to content

 2. Asymmetric Cryptographic Signing (RS256 & JWKS)

-Symmetric JWT signing (HS256) requires sharing a secret key between the Identity Provider and every microservice/client.
-If a single client is compromised, an attacker can sign fake tokens for the entire ecosystem.
+With symmetric signing (HS256), the same secret key is shared between the IdP and every client.
+If one client is compromised, an attacker can forge tokens for the entire system.

-To eliminate this vulnerability, Kleis OIDC implements asymmetric signing (RS256).
-The IdP signs JWTs using a private RSA key, while client applications verify the signature using the corresponding public key.
+Kleis OIDC uses asymmetric signing (RS256) instead.
+The IdP signs JWTs with a private RSA key.
+Clients verify using the corresponding public key.

 ┌─────────────────────────────────┐